 It wasn’t long before he bolted off to play, running through the caves and crawling into spaces I could barely fit a foot into.
 The afternoon was spent collecting dirt on our heels and in the evening we ate and shared fond memories while the kids made new ones.

-Of all the family cars out there, I can honestly say after having owned one for years, Ford family cars are the most comfortable, reliable and versatile of family cars.
-My favorite of the Ford family cars is the F-250, my second favorite the Explorer.
+Of all the family cars out there, I can honestly say after being an owner myself, Kia family cars are the most comfortable, reliable and versatile of family cars.
+My favorite of the Kia models is the Kia Sorento, my second favorite the new Niro.

 Hitting the Gold Rush Trail

 Five in the morning always comes too early.
 Then again, five in the morning usually comes when something awesome is happening.

 I popped the trunk to the Sorento and threw our bags beside a two-man tent and camping goods Justin packed for us so we could crash a night at Lake Tahoe.
 I was pretty stoked, despite the fact it was still dark-in-the morning.
 I had never been to the Sierra Nevada Mountains, and this would be the Little’s first official night of camping.

 We had a pretty stellar itinerary for the next week.
 It looked like this:

 - Drive the Pacific Coast Highway from Santa Barbara to San Francisco